-The results are evaluated with the aid of the flow field contour map and by plotting the temperature distribution along the upper side of the wing profile.
-The RANS method calculation is presented in figure 7.
-The diagram in figure 8 shows a positive gradient of temperature starting from the leading edge to the "hump" according with the experimental data.
+The results are evaluated with the aid of the flow field contour map and by plotting the temperature distribution along the upper side of the wing profile over its middle plane.

+The RANS method calculation is presented in figure 17.
+The diagram in figure 18 shows a positive gradient of temperature starting from the leading edge to the "hump" according with the experimental data.
 Then the temperature decreases up to the trailing edge of the wing.
-The two equation based on models, such as k-\varepsilon, can't resolve completely the flow separation and the transition between laminar and turbulence boundary layer [13].
+The two equation based on models, such as k- ε , can't resolve completely the flow separation and the transition between laminar and turbulence boundary layer [14, 15].

-Fig 7: Temperature distribution (RANS model)
+Fig 17: Temperature distribution (3d RANS model)

-Fig. 8: Temperature distribution along the suction side for the RANS solution A modified turbulence viscosity model [14] could be used to overcome this occurrence.
-This could be done by using the experimental observation and the Reynolds Analogy in order to switch the heat transfer coefficient between a laminar or a turbulent value.
+A modified turbulence viscosity model [15] could be used to overcome this occurrence.
+This could be implemented by using the experimental observation and the Reynolds Analogy in order to switch the heat transfer coefficient between a laminar and a turbulent value.
 An other, but more expensive way to explore the heat exchange is the LES model.
 The following figures and diagrams show the results obtained for two different time steps.